apache/mina-sshd/README.md

 It is highly recommended to `close()` the mounted file system once no longer necessary in order to release the associated SFTP session sooner rather than later - e.g., via a `try-with-resource` code block.

+**Caveat:** Due to URI encoding of the username/password as a basic authentication, the system currently does not allow colon (`:`) in either one in order to avoid parsing confusion.
+See [RFC 3986 - section 3.2.1](https://tools.ietf.org/html/rfc3986#section-3.2.1):

+>> Use of the format "user:password" in the userinfo field is
+>> deprecated ...
+Applications may choose to ignore or reject such
+>> data when it is received as part of a reference...

 #### Configuring the `SftpFileSystemProvider`

-When "mounting" a new file system one can provide configuration parameters using either the environment map in the [FileSystems#newFileSystem](https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystems.html#newFileSystem) method or via the URI query parameters.
+When "mounting" a new file system one can provide extra configuration parameters using either the environment map in the [FileSystems#newFileSystem](https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystems.html#newFileSystem) method or via the URI query parameters.
 See the `SftpFileSystemProvider` for the available configuration keys and values.